 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.

-A recent 99% Invisible podcast titled, "Immobile Home" tells the story of a Salt Lake County community that was threatened by closure for more than five years.
-Two different developers have owned the community in that period and each was intent on building apartments on the land.
-However, one of the 56 homes on the site was owned by Shirlene Stoven, an elderly woman who organized her neighbors and fought the redevelopment.
-Eventually, the second developer agreed to sell the homeowners the land (the community) if they could do it.
-They called ROC USA and UROC, our local affiliate.
-With nearly $5M in financing from the City, State and ROC USA Capital, the Applewood Homeowners Cooperative secured the community in Feb., 2018.
-As an elderly resident who moved to Applewood from another community that was closing said, "Resident ownership means security."
+A recent 99% Invisible podcast, "Immobile Home" tells the story of a Salt Lake MHC that was threatened by closure for more than 5 years.
+Two different developers bought the MHC with the intent of building apartments on the land.
+Once they knew, the 56 homeowners got organized fought the redevelopment.
+Eventually, the second developer agreed to sell to the homeowners.
+They called ROC USA and UROC, our Utah affiliate.
+With nearly $5M in financing from the City, State and ROC USA Capital, the Applewood Homeowners Cooperative took ownership in 2/2018.
+An elderly resident who moved to Applewood when her MHC was closed said, "To me, resident ownership means security."

 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?

-Homeowners in MHC would have no possible way of acquiring large commercial assets like Applewood Estates without specialized community development financing of the sort that ROC USA Capital is providing.
-Higher income retiree communities could raise equity through large share values, sure, but low income communities need highly subordinated debt to make ownership of the land possible.
-That's what we do.
+We are exclusively focused on serving low-income homeowners in MHCs.
+Due to stigma and no targeted subsidies, few nonprofits serve owners of MH.
+And, these homeowners could not buy the land under their homes - multi-million dollar commercial assets - without specialized dev't financing of the sort that ROC USA provides.
+High-income retiree communities can raise equity through large share values, but low-income communities need highly subordinated debt to make ownership of the land possible.

 5b.
 Please specify if the population you are reaching is underserved due to any of the following characteristics: